stuartellis/stuartellis-site-hugo/content/articles/powershell-aws.md

 ## Summary

 AWS provide [PowerShell modules](https://aws.amazon.com/powershell/) for working with their infrastructure.
-The AWS Tools for PowerShell modules are compatible with both PowerShell and PowerShell Core.
-You can also run [PowerShell Core with AWS Lambda](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-lambda.html).
+The AWS Tools for PowerShell modules are compatible with both Windows PowerShell and PowerShell 7.
+You can also run [PowerShell 7 with AWS Lambda](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-lambda.html).

 > These notes use the modular distribution that AWS provide.
 AWS also offer a monolithic PowerShell module.

 ## Installing The Initial AWS Modules

-To install the AWS Tools for PowerShell Core, run this command in PowerShell:
+To install the AWS Tools for PowerShell 7, run this command in PowerShell:

 ~~~powershell
 Install-Module -Name AWS.Tools.Installer